Formal Contact Categories: Elementary properties of contact categories

-Moreover, the components of the twisted differential $p$ are bypass moves. \end{theorem} \begin{proof} If the disconnected region is a disk then $\ga$ is isomorphic to zero because $\vnp{m}\geq 2$ by Proposition \ref{otprop}.
+If this disconnected region is a disk then $\ga$ is isomorphic to zero because $\vnp{m}\geq 2$ by Proposition \ref{otprop}.
 If $\ga$ is a dividing set on a surface with boundary and $\Si\backslash \ga$ contains an annulus or a punctured torus component then there are bypass moves:

 respectively.
 The first picture above shows two concentric, homotopically non-trivial, circles in the annulus $(S^1\times [0,1], 2)$.
 In the second picture above, the two small circles are identified by folding the page to form a torus with one boundary component $(T^2\backslash D^2,2)$.
-In either case, the triangle associated to the indicated bypass move results in two connected dividing sets.
+In either case, the triangle associated to the indicated bypass move results in two dividing sets which connect $B$ to either the boundary, when $n(\ga)=1$ or a region outside of $B$, when $n(\ga)>1$ in either case lowering $n(\ga)$ by $1$.

-Now suppose that $\ga$ is a disconnected dividing set, then the disconnected region $\Beta$ is an orientable surface with boundary.
+In general, the innermost region $B$ is an orientable surface with boundary.
 Any such surface is obtained by attaching 1-handles to the boundary components of a disjoint union of punctured tori $\Si_{1,1}$ and annuli $\Si_{0,2}$.
-If $\Beta$ has genus $g$ and $n+1$ boundary components then $\Beta$ is abstractly homeomorphic to $g$-copies of $\Si_{1,1}$ and $n$-copies of $\Si_{0,2}$ glued together in this fashion.
-In particular, there is a $1$-handle $H$ which, when cut along an interval $I$, produces a disjoint union of surfaces with lower genus or number of boundary components.
-Since $\Si$ has boundary (and so $\vnp{m}\geq 2$) there must be at least one boundary connected region so there is a bypass move $\th$ determined by an equator $\ell$ which begins at this boundary connected region of $\Si\backslash \ga$ and contains the interval $I$ which cuts $H$.
-The triangle associated to this bypass move
+If $B$ has genus $g$ and $n+1$ boundary components then $B$ is abstractly homeomorphic to $g$-copies of $\Si_{1,1}$ and $n$-copies of $\Si_{0,2}$ glued together in this fashion.
+In particular, there is a $1$-handle $H$ which, when cut along its cocore $I$, produces a disjoint union of surfaces with lower genus or number of boundary components.
+There in an interval $\ell$ in $\Si$ which is obtained by connecting $I$ to a point on the boundary of the region outside of $B$ (which is not in $\partial B$ itself).
+By construction, this interval $\ell$ intersects $\ga$ at three points.
+The bypass move $\th$ determined by $\ell$ is determines a distinguished triangle

-contains objects $\ga'$ and $\ga''$ which must contain disconnected regions, $\Beta'$ and $\Beta''$, with lower genus or number of boundary components.
-Using the bypasses for the annulus and the torus above, the statement of the theorem holds by induction. \end{proof}
+with objects $\ga'$ and $\ga''$ that must contain disconnected regions, $B$ and $B''$, with lower genus or number of boundary components.
+This procedure can be iterated until the result contains only annuli and tori to which one applies the bypasses in the previous paragraph.

+Applying the procedure in the previous two paragraphs to each innermost disconnected region expresses the result as an iterated extension of dividing sets for which $n(\ga)< N+1$.
+It follows by induction that $\ga$ can be further expressed as an iterated extension of dividing sets for which $n(\ga)=0$ which are boundary connected.
+So that the statement of the theorem holds. \end{proof}